 “Agreement” means the agreement between you and Cool Jargon – Language Control Pty Ltd to the terms and conditions that apply to your use and access to the Site and your use and access to the documents and information on it.

-“Software” means our browser extension STEM Workbench for Chrome, which is offered at the Site and provided by download from the Chrome Web Store.
-Designed as a reading tool, the extension allows subscribers to identify technical terms encountered while browsing the web and to check those terms against glossaries and wordlists hosted by Cool Jargon – Language Control Pty Ltd.
+“Software” means our browser extension (under development) STEM Workbench for Chrome, which may be offered at the Site and provided by download from the Chrome Web Store.
+Designed as a reading tool, the extension will allow subscribers to identify technical terms encountered while browsing the web and to check those terms against glossaries and wordlists hosted by Cool Jargon – Language Control Pty Ltd.

-“Service” means the services offered by the Site and the Software.
+“Service” means the services offered by the Site and may include the Software.

 “Subscription Fee” means the subscription fee charged to the subscriber from time to time by Cool Jargon – Language Control Pty Ltd as nominated at the Site.